Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Schr o dinger equation

-In the second test, we use the warm-start initialization and set our beginning distribution $\rho^0$ to be close to the optimal $\rho$ indicated from above test.
-Indeed, as observed from output in~\cref{fig: A uniform}, the design measure $\rho$ concentrates along the diagonal line, showing the data pairs with $\theta^1=\theta^2$ should contain most information.
-So we set $\theta=(\theta^1, \theta^2)$ to be drawn according to $\theta^1 - \theta^2 \sim 0.002\,\mathcal{N}(0,1)$, meaning the initial $\rho^0$ takes on the diagonal stripe in the design space $\Omega = [0,1]^2$.
-The number of sampled particles is set to be $N = 1000$.
-We run A-optimal design using \cref{alternative alg} and set the step size to be $\Delta t =10^{-6}$ with $T = 1000$.
-We show the results in~\cref{fig: A diagonal}.
-In panel (a), we compare the initial distribution with the final output of \cref{alternative alg}.
-It is clear that the algorithm pushes the particles even more concentrated along the diagonal.
-In panel (b), we show the histogram of particles constrained on the diagonal line: The distribution roughly represents the ground-truth $\vecsigma_\true$ shape (\cref{fig: A media}).
-It suggests that most informative design variables $(\theta^1, \theta^2)$ are obtained by setting the source and detector at locations where $\vecsigma_\true$ achieves higher values.
-Similar to the test before, we evaluate the metrics and plot them as a function of iterations.
-In \cref{fig: A diagonal score}, we see that the A-design score, $L^2$ error of the reconstruction of $\vecsigma$ and the loss function all decay.
-While the initial guess for $\vecsigma$ (red) is very off from the ground-truth (blue), the output of the algorithm (yellow) recovers $\vecsigma_\true$.
+The numerical results are shown in~\cref{fig: A diagonal}.
+In panel (a) the initial measure and final measures from \cref{alternative alg} appear side by side, showing that the algorithm concentrates the particle even more along the diagonal.
+Panel (b) displays the histogram of particles constrained on the 1D diagonal line $\{\theta^1 = \theta^2 \}$.
+The constrained distribution roughly follows the ground-truth potential function shape of \cref{fig: A media}.
+It implies that the most informative design is obtained by setting the source and detector at locations where $\vecsigma_\true$ has higher values.
+Performance evaluation of the algorithm is shown in \cref{fig: A diagonal score}.
+The A-design score, the reconstruction error of $\vecsigma$, and the loss function all decay, while the bottom-left panel shows the final output density aligning well with the ground truth $\vecsigma_\true$.